 The Bishop John A Marshall School is made up of families with a wide array of religious beliefs.
 Our student body is 50% Catholic and 50% non-Catholic.
 The non-Catholic families who join our school often do so for the morals and values we teach and the structured, safe learning environment we provide.

-We enthusiastically embrace these students and their families, as the lessons we strive to teach and the values we seek to instill transcend faith.
+We enthusiastically embrace these students and their families.
 Having those from other faiths, and learning from them, is important to our students understanding of the world in which they live.
 We acknowledge that many core teaching such as peace, kindness, and forgiveness are shared by other religions, and welcome other perspectives into our learning experience at a grade appropriate level.

 Our mission statement serves as constant reminder that we are all God’s children and have a responsibility to create a safe environment allowing our children to fully develop all of the talents – academic, artistic, and altruistic – which are bestowed upon them.

 “We send our children to BJAMS for a number of reasons, mainly the education and the environment.
 We are not Catholic, but we have seen our children learn why it is important to help others be nice to people and take care of the environment.“